Mahzabin-Tamanna/MARS/README.md

-# Agent Advisor
+# AIMS (AI Model and Agent Selection)
-A user-guided tool that recommends coding models and agents based on your priorities—including performance, security, cost, latency, and accuracy.
+A user-guided recommends system that recommend  coding models and agents based on your priorities—including performance, security, cost, latency, and accuracy.
 Scored transparently against real SWE-bench Verified + CWEval benchmark results.

 **Why this exists**